The-OpenROAD-Project/OpenLane/docs/source/tutorials/openram.rst

     # empty new line to force the command to run

-Notice that the PDN straps are not connected to SRAM's ring:
+Notice that the PDN straps are not connected to ring of SRAM:

 .. figure:: ../../_static/openram/pdn_macro_hooks_missing.png

 Floorplanning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Run the flow until floorplanning stage:
+Run the flow until the floorplanning stage:

 .. code-block::

     ./flow.tcl -design test_sram_macro -tag floorplan -overwrite -to floorplan

-You will get following output:
+You will get the following output:

 .. code-block::